 There are very few “rules” about book sizes, but there are a number of conventions that are good to know about.
 (All sizes quoted in this article are width x height.)

-- The only real rule is that mass market books have to be 4-1/4″ x 7″.
-These books are often sold through racks at point of purchase sites in supermarkets, airports, drugstores and the like and their size is an essential part of the way they are distributed.
+- Mass market books are often sold through racks at point of purchase sites in supermarkets, airports, and drugstores.
+Their size is an essential part of the way they are distributed.

-- Trade paperbacks, a pretty loose category of books, are often in the 5-1/2″ x 8-1/2″ to 6″ x 9″ range.
-This page proportion—for instance in the 6″ x 9″ size—of 2:3 has long been considered an ideal for a book page, and you can create good looking books at different sizes but in the same page proportions.
+- Trade paperbacks, Trade paperbacks, a pretty loose category of books, are often in the 5.5″ x 8.5″ to 6″ x 9″ range.
+You can create good-looking books at different sizes but in the same page proportions.

 - Manuals and workbooks are larger and, depending on the printing equipment being used to produce them, are in the 8″ x 10″ to 8-1/2″ x 11″ range.
 This size is also good for directories and instructional books with lots of graphics or detailed drawings to follow.
 It lends itself to a 2-column text layout which is an efficient use of space.